Candyman 3: Day of the Dead

 a direct sequel to the 1995 film Candyman: Farewell to the Flesh.
-Its plot follows Caroline, the daughter of Annie Tarrant and a descendant of the Candyman, the powerful spirit Daniel Robitaille, the murdered son of a slave who kills those who invoked him, who finds herself targeted by him on the eve of the Day of the Dead.
+Its plot follows Caroline, the daughter of Annie Tarrant and a descendant of Candyman, the powerful spirit of Daniel Robitaille, the murdered son of a slave who kills those who invoke him.
+Caroline finds herself targeted by Candyman on the eve of the Day of the Dead.

-Unlike the first two installments, the film did not get a theatrical release and was instead released direct-to-video on July 9, 1999.
+Unlike the first two installments, the film did not get a theatrical release and was instead released direct-to-video by Artisan Entertainment on July 9, 1999.
 It was followed by a fourth film in 2021, titled Candyman, a direct sequel to the original 1992 film set between the events of Farewell to the Flesh and Day of the Dead, which returns the storyline to Chicago, Illinois.

 Plot

-In 2020, twenty-five years after the events of the second film in 1995, a Candyman-themed gallery event hosted by artist Miguel Velasco in Los Angeles is attended by Caroline McKeever, daughter of Annie Tarrant and Paul McKeever from the second film and a direct descendant of the Candyman.
-Caroline summons the Candyman by saying his name five times in a mirror.
-Shortly afterwards, the Candyman kills Miguel and his lover Lina with his hooked hand.
+Years after the events of the second film in 1995, a Candyman-themed gallery event hosted by artist Miguel Velasco in Los Angeles is attended by Caroline McKeever, daughter of Annie Tarrant and Paul McKeever from the second film and a direct descendant of Candyman.
+Caroline summons Candyman by saying his name five times in a mirror.
+Shortly afterwards, Candyman kills Miguel and his lover Lina with his hooked hand.

-Miguel's gallery is soon broken into by a local gang who steals the Candyman's paintings.
-Caroline talks with her roommate Tamara about the Candyman.
-It is revealed via flashback that the Candyman killed Caroline's dementia-ridden mother while she was taking a bath by slitting her throat with his hook.
+Miguel's gallery is broken into by a local gang who steals Candyman's paintings.
+Caroline talks with her roommate Tamara about Candyman.
+It is revealed via flashback that Candyman killed Caroline's dementia-ridden mother while she was taking a bath by slitting her throat with his hook.
 Annie summoned him and her death was believed to be suicide.
 A couple hours beforehand when last seeing her mother alive, Annie had told Caroline to 'destroy the myth'.

 The murders are pinned on David de la Paz, a friend of Miguel's who soon gets acquainted with Caroline.
-After envisioning the Candyman and the ghost of her mother in a diner bathroom, she comes clean with David about her history.
-He takes her to see his grandmother, a psychic healer, who informs Caroline that she must destroy the good part of the Candyman in order to eliminate the evil.
-She shows Caroline visions that the good part of the Candyman lies within his paintings.
-Afterwards, the Candyman kidnaps David and keeps him stored in an unknown building swinging from hooks pierced into his back.
+After envisioning Candyman and the ghost of her mother in a diner bathroom, she comes clean to David about her history.
+He takes her to see his grandmother, a psychic healer, who informs Caroline that she must destroy the good part of Candyman in order to eliminate the evil.
+She shows Caroline visions that the good part of Candyman lies within his paintings.
+Afterwards, Candyman kidnaps David and keeps him in an unknown building swinging from hooks pierced into his back.